v3l0c1r4pt0r/xSDM/README.md

 Usage
 -----
-Program need .sdc file as the only parameter.
+Program needs .sdc file as the only parameter.
 Decryption key should be placed in file named '$(sdcFileName).key'.
-Key file should be in same format as 'edv*' variable in Dreamspark's XML, that is 'crc+"^^"+fileNameKey+headerKey+xorKey'.
+Key file should be in same format as 'edv*' variable in Dreamspark's XML, that is 'crc+"^^"+fileNameKey+headerKey+xorKey', where crc and xorKey are decimal, 32-bit numbers.